n8n-io/n8n-docs/docs/integrations/builtin/credentials/mailjet.md

 - An **API Key**: View and generate API keys in your Mailjet [API Key Management](https://app.mailjet.com/account/api_keys){:target=_blank .external-link} page.
 - A **Secret Key**: View your API Secret Keys in your Mailjet [API Key Management](https://app.mailjet.com/account/api_keys){:target=_blank .external-link} page.
 - _Optional:_ Select whether to use **Sandbox Mode** for calls made using this credential.
-When turned on, all API calls use Sandbox mode, the API will still validate the payloads but won't deliver the actual messages.
+When turned on, all API calls use Sandbox mode: the API will still validate the payloads but won't deliver the actual messages.
 This can be useful to troubleshoot any payload error messages without actually sending messages.
 Refer to Mailjet's [Sandbox Mode documentation](https://dev.mailjet.com/email/guides/send-api-v31/#sandbox-mode){:target=_blank .external-link} for more information.

 For this credential, you can use either: